Woo95/DevHub_Quartz/content/Portfolios_Eng/02_Game Projects/2D Platformer Game.md

 Each background layer moves at a different horizontal speed based on its `m_Percent` value.
 Layers farther from the camera scroll more slowly, creating depth through parallax scrolling.

 ---
 ### `4.
-Player Interaction Mechanics`
+Player Interaction Zones`
-This section outlines **core ways the player interacts** with the environment and game objects, including stomping enemies, taking damage, collecting items, and detecting ground contact.
-This approach ensures **accurate and modular collision handling**.
+This section explains how the **player interacts** with the environment and game objects.
+These interactions include stomping enemies, taking damage, collecting items, and detecting ground contact.
+The system supports **modular collision handling with a focus on precision**.
 ![[2D Platformer Game (Media)#^060aae]]

 - The player object uses **one collider** and **two detection zones**: